derHowie/cascade/README.md

 ;; => (["a" nil] ["b" "a"] ["c" "ab"] ["d" "abc"])
 ```

-You may also provide a start value value when using `reduce` with cascade.
+You may also provide a start value when using `reduce` with cascade.

 ```clojure
 (defn another-predicate-fn